jayjojayson/hass-victron-vrm-api/README.md

 - go to `Settings -> Devices and Services -> Integration`
 - click on `Add Integration`
 - search for `victron vrm api` or short `vrm`
-- fill in your Side_ID, Token and Instance_ID for Battery and MultiPlus
+- fill in your Side_ID, Token and Instance_ID for Battery, Multiplus and PV Inverter

 #
 ### ➡️ Manual